-Security indicator light
+Security indicator light (if so equipped)

-This light blinks whenever the ignition switch is in the LOCK, OFF or ACC position.
-This function indicates the security system equipped on the vehicle is operational.
+This light blinks when the ignition switch is in the OFF, LOCK or ACC position.
+The blinking security indicator light indicates that the security systems equipped on the vehicle are operational.

 For additional information, see "Security systems" later in this section.